Pinhais, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be sure to find the correct type.
-The majority of adapters on sale are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Be careful to get the right kind.
+A lot of adapters available online are just plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most areas.

 May

-If you vacation in Pinhais during May, you may see that it is mild, somewhat rainy and very hazy.
+If you visit Pinhais during May, you might find that it is mild, somewhat rainy and very hazy.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain 5-10 days this month.

 What to wear/what to pack: